VanOvermeire/dynamodb-helper/README.md

 ## TODO

-- support maps
+- support maps!
-- batch write
+- batch update - or make the batch put work for both new and existing
 - handle pagination (for query and batch)
 - own error handling
     - less use of expect, more Result